Creating a strategic plan.

-At this point, you have your top leadership’s blessing to work on DEI and the necessary insights into your organization’s “as is” situation.
+At this point, you have your top leadership’s blessing to work on Diversity, Equity, and Inclusion and the necessary insights into your organization’s “as is” situation.
 It is time to use your knowledge to create a strategic DEI plan.

 THE NEED FOR STRATEGY

 Working on DEI in a structured way, with a short- and long-term plan, will help you avoid three pitfalls:

 STRATEGIC PLAN ELEMENTS

 A strategic plan is a written document in which you explain the changes you want to initiate regarding DEI, why those changes are necessary, what you want to achieve and how you aim to achieve them.